Ooh, so you’re planning for a romantic winter wedding…?

 It’s not for everyone so, it’s worth asking if they have examples of winter weddings to see how they captured the day and don’t be afraid to ask questions and get tips for your own winter wedding.

 They’re the experts after all!
 And you’ll know straight away if a winter wedding excites them I’m sure (I know it does me!)

 What about bad weather?

 On the day your perfectly selected team will know what to do to get the best from your day despite the weather.
-Be it the photographer who’s got plans for some gorgeous indoor shots OR you’ve even remembered to buy cool wellies and umbrellas so you can brave the cold whatever the weather throws at you.
+Be it the photographer and videographer who have plans for some gorgeous indoor shots OR you’ve even remembered to buy cool wellies and umbrellas so you can brave the cold whatever the weather throws at you.

 The other bonus of wellies is that you can save your Jimmy Choo’s from the mud too!

 Or, be cold for a bit so you can show off your dress in stunning light like Davina did…